COPtoLON/KB/Career/Resume.md

 <br>

 ### Freelance Software Developer
 Self-Employed | Remote | May 2024 – January 2025
-*Developing various trading, investing or finance-oriented software*
 - Developed a high frequency trading system to trade emerging meme coins as soon as they hit the raydium market.
 - Developed a trading algorithm in Pinescript to indicate and initiate trades based on a few predefined trade signals
 - Developed a website in HTML for an acquaintance looking to expand his hobby photography.